Towards unbiased recovery of cosmic filament properties: the role of spine curvature and optimized smoothing: Tools and techniques

 We assume that the outskirts of a given halo are defined between $R_{200c} < \rsp \leq 4R_{200m}$,\footnote{$\sim 4R_{200m}$ defines the tidal environment of a halo, as motivated by \cite{Paranjape_et_al2018a, Ramakrishnan_et_al2019}. } where $R_{200m}$ is the radius at which the mean enclosed density is $200$ times the mean density $\rho_0$.
-The generation of density and velocity coordinates of the particles in this region is in principle similar to that of generation of the NFW halos.
+The generation of density and velocity coordinates of the particles in this region is in principle similar to that of the generation of the NFW halos.
 The CDFs corresponding to the density profiles in these regions have to be specified as an input, along with the velocity mean and dispersion profiles as functions of $\vec{r}$.
 One also needs to specify the mean density in this region.
 First, the number of particles in the halo outskirts is calculated from the mean density.
 The position coordinates are generated following the steps used in NFW halos, except the CDF is different.
 The velocity profiles are assumed to be Gaussians with given means and standard deviations.
 The velocity components are generated accordingly.
-The rest of the steps are the same as in case of the NFW halos.
+The rest of the steps are the same as in the case of the NFW halos.
+After the creation of the halos and their outskirts, the parts of the filament lying inside the halos are deleted, so that the filament ends at the edges of the halos; however, we retain the filament sections lying inside the halo outskirts.
 The choices for the density and velocity profiles of halo outskirts in the present work are arbitrary, since accurate characterizations of these, while correctly accounting for mid- to large-scale density and velocity correlations, do not yet exist (although see \cite{Tinker_et_al2005, Bosch_et_al2013}; in halo model language, this is the so-called 1-halo to 2-halo transition regime).
 In future work, we plan to characterise these regions using halo environments measured in simulations in order to improve this part of \filgen.